callmead/Risk-Assessment-Framework/README.md

 * [Quantitative Risk Modeling and Analysis for Large-Scale Cyber-Physical Systems](https://ieeexplore.ieee.org/abstract/document/9209654)

 ### Updates
-We are in the process of refining and releasing code on the repository; contact the authors for more details and updated information.
+We are in the process of refining and releasing code on the repository, contact the authors for more details and updated information.